If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 12. Evidence of learning

 Evidence of learning must be there throughout the programme for each aim.
 Avoid large gaps as these suggest the learner is not engaged.
-Remember that, under the new funding rules, the apprentice must be scheduled to receive learning at least every four weeks.
+Remember that the apprentice must be scheduled to receive learning at least every four weeks.

 Differentiate between learning needs and difficulties.
 All learners have learning needs, but specific learning difficulties or disabilities must be identified through a proper assessment.

 You must keep evidence of delivering learning support, and this should correspond with the plan.
-For starters from this year, if you do not deliver a learning support intervention in a month, you must turn learning support funding off in the ILR and only turn it back on when support is provided again.
+If you don’t deliver a learning support intervention in a month, you must turn learning support funding off in the ILR and only turn it back on when support is provided again.

 You must evaluate the effectiveness of the learning support, and if necessary, update the plan.